KotoLLC/peacenik/docs/install-user-hub.md

-# Installing a central server
+# Installing a user hub server

 If you would like to run your own network, instead of using koto.at, you can use either docker-compose or kubernetes.